-Human Subjects Protection paperwork as a separate attachment (documentation and forms related to Institutional Review Board [IRB] review).
-See https://nij.ojp.gov/funding/human-subjects-and-privacy-protection.
+Human Subjects Protection paperwork attached as a separate file (documentation and forms related to Institutional Review Board [IRB] review).
+See https://nij.ojp.gov/funding/human-subjects-protection .
 Note: Final IRB approval is not required at the time an application is submitted.